ISO and Noise

 When you change the ISO value, you enter the realm of noise.
 There is no reward, only the technical price you pay for digitally amplifying the brightness of your image: noise.
 Because what happens to your image is exactly what happens to a soundtrack that you’re listening to as you start turning up the volume.

 ISO is not a real variable.
 Increasing your ISO will degrade the physical quality of your photo.
 It reduces the amount of fine detail, it corrodes your image.

 When it comes to setting your ISO there’s only one rule of thumb: keep it as low as possible.

 That being said recent digital cameras are getting incredibly good at reducing noise at higher ISO settings.
 A few years ago the highest ISO setting on digital cameras was 1600 and those images were rendered technically rather inferior by noise.
 Today most cameras can go up to 12800 or 25600 (many of them even higher) and you can take very fine images with them at 1600 or 3200.

 Whether you have a brand new camera or you inherited one from a friend, my advice is: test your camera.
 Take a series of images going through your ISO range, starting from 100 all the way to your highest setting.
 Compare your pictures on a computer monitor and you’ll find out how your camera reacts to boosting ISO, up to what point noise is acceptable to you and when it gets too much for your taste.

 Different cameras will, naturally, produce different amounts of noise at different ISO settings.
 The images below show you just how great this loss of quality might be.
-The pictures were taken with a Canon EOS 550D, an entry-level DSLR.
+The first set of pictures were taken with a Canon EOS 550D, an entry-level DSLR.
+Being a model from 2010 it’s almost an ‘ancient’ camera by today’s standards.
+Following the images from this camera are comparison shots from a Nikon D800, a professional, full-frame camera from 2012.

 1. Side-by-side comparisons.
-On the left, the photo was taken at 100 ISO.
+On the left, the photo was taken at ISO 100.
 On the right, you have images from 200 all the way to 6400.